Yarn Winding: Soft Winding and Hard Winding Machines

 Winding Arrangement of SSM PS6W

-• The traversing motion is given by rotating/propeller blades.
+- The traversing motion is provided by rotating/propeller blades.

 Traversing Mechanism (Left) & Propeller Blades (Right) of SSM PS6-W